 \subsection{Memory Use of CHAD's Forward AD}

-CHAD has formulated reverse and forward AD to be precisely each other's categorical dual.
-The former first computes the primals in a forward pass and next the cotangents in a reverse pass.
-Dually, the latter first computes the primals in a forward pass and next the tangents in another forward pass.
-Seeing that the two forward passes in forward AD have identical control-flow, it can be advantageous to interleave them and simultaneously compute the primals and tangents.
-Such interleaving greatly reduces the memory consumption of the algorithm, as it means that all primals no longer need to be stored for most of the algorithm.
+Our formulation makes reverse and forward AD precisely each other's categorical dual.
+The former first computes the primals in a forward pass and then the cotangents in a reverse pass.
+Dually, the latter first computes the primals in a forward pass and then the tangents in another forward pass.
+Since the two forward passes in forward AD have identical control flow, it can be advantageous to interleave them and simultaneously compute the primals and tangents.
+Such interleaving greatly reduces the memory consumption of the algorithm, because not all primals need to be stored for most of the algorithm.
 We present such an interleaved formulation of forward AD in \cite{hsv-fossacs2020}.

-While it is much more memory efficient, it has the conceptual downside of no longer being the mirror image of reverse AD.
+Although this formulation is much more memory efficient, it has the conceptual downside of no longer being the mirror image of reverse AD.
 Furthermore, these interleaved formulations of forward AD work by operating on dual numbers.
-That is, they use an array-of-structs representation, by contrast with the struct-of-arrays representation used to pair primals with tangents in CHAD.
+That is, they use an array-of-structs representation, in contrast to the struct-of-arrays representation used to pair primals with tangents in CHAD.
 Therefore, an SoA-to-AoS optimization is typically needed to make interleaved implementations of forward AD efficient \cite{shaikhha2019efficient}.

-Finally, we note that such interleaving techniques do not apply to reverse AD, as we need to have completed the forward primal pass before we can start the reverse cotangent pass, due to the dependency structure of the algorithm.
+Finally, we note that such interleaving techniques do not apply to reverse AD, because the dependency structure of the algorithm requires us to complete the forward primal pass before starting the reverse cotangent pass.